Lyn Barron: Her Movies, Marriage to Christopher Atkins, and Life Beyond Hollywood

 Is Lyn Barron still alive?

-No public reports of Lyn Barron’s death exist as of May 2026.
+No public reports of Lyn Barron’s death exist as of June 2026.
 She is presumed to be living privately in Australia.
-She has maintained a complete absence from public life since the mid-1980s, so the lack of public presence is consistent with her established pattern rather than an indicator of any change in her circumstances.
+Her complete absence from public life is consistent with an established pattern maintained since the mid-1980s.

 What is Christopher Atkins doing in 2026?